Government Restrictions of Activities inside the Czech Republic

 - An obligation for landlords using digital platforms (e.g. Airbnb), to inform the municipal trade licensing office, at its request, of the number of contracts concluded for tourism services, the total price for these services, as well as the address of the place where guests were staying.
 In the future, the data may be used to trace those accommodated in the event of the threat of the infection spreading.

-- 2 m distance in cinemas, concert halls, theatres is recommended.
-From July 25, face masks are obligatory at events for more than 100 participants.
-Face masks are recommended in public transportation.
-Sports and cultural activities are allowed, given the hygienic conditions and the safe distance is met.
-As of June 22, events for up to 1,000 persons are allowed to take place (updated on July 27 to max.
-500 participants indoors, 1,000 at outdoor events, different measures apply to local hotspots).
+- Face masks are obligatory in cinemas, concert halls, theatres and all events held indoors.
+Sports and cultural activities are allowed, given the face mask rule, hygienic conditions and/or the safe distance are kept, but there may be ad hoc changes depending on the development of the pandemic.
+As of June 22, events for up to 1,000 persons were allowed to take place (updated on July 27 to max.
+500 participants indoors in one sector, 1,000 at outdoor events, and other updates followed in September; different measures apply to local hotspots).
 Big events with thousands of participants are banned.

 - From 25 May, ZOOs, castles, aqua parks resumed operations in full scope, including interior parts (mouth/nose cover obligatory).
 The Government decided to further increase visitor capacity from June 1.

 - From May 11, practically whole retail sector re-opened, including shopping malls.
-On May 25, hotels and restaurants are allowed to resume their oprerations.
-From July 1, bars can remain open after 23.00.
+On May 25, hotels and restaurants were allowed to resume their full oprerations.
+From July 1, bars could remain open after 23.00.
+In hotposts, this measure may be modified.

-- From April 27, university students from all years can rejoin the educational process, under given conditions (consultations for up to 5 students).
-From May 11, there can be up to 15 university students in a group.
-From May 11, secondary school students preparing for their final exams will return to school.
-Pupils in the final year of elementary school (9th grade) can voluntarily return to school for preparation for exams in groups of up to 15 students.
-The same rule (up to 15 students in a group) applies to arts, language schools or leisure time activities at centers for youth.
+- From April 27, university students from all years could rejoin the educational process, under given conditions (consultations for up to 5 students).
+From May 11, there could be up to 15 university students in a group.
+From May 11, secondary school students preparing for their final exams returned to school.
+Pupils in the final year of elementary school (9th grade) could voluntarily return to school for preparation for exams in groups of up to 15 students.
+The same rule (up to 15 students in a group) applied to arts, language schools or leisure time activities at centers for youth.
 On May 25, elementary schools re-opened for classes of up to 15 pupils.
-From 8 June, secondary level students may return to schools in a consultation format, under given hygienic and social distancing rules (specific types of schools can open from June 1).
+From 8 June, secondary level students returned to schools in a consultation format, under given hygienic and social distancing rules (specific types of schools can open from June 1).
+From July, during the summer, universities could proceed, no limits were applied to the number of students present or the mode of teaching/examinations, but individual universities could decide for stricter rules.

-- From May 25, visits in elderly homes, hospitals are allowed, but some hospitals do not allow visits or under limited conditions (see above).
+- From May 25, visits in elderly homes, hospitals are allowed, but some hospitals did not allow visits or under limited conditions (see above).
 Deliberate spread of new coronavirus is a crime.

 - From May 25, all post offices are fully open, opening hours returned to the state prior to the state of emergency.